Comparing Folic Acid and Methylfolate for Fertility

 • These test aren’t routinely performed.
 The good news is that, regardless of whether you have this mutation, studies show that supplementing with the recommended intake of folic acid effectively increases folate levels to help prevent neural tube defects (NTDs).

-What is currently recommended?
+What supplement of folate is recommended?

-So if the discussion around folic acid and methylfolate has made you paranoid about your prenatal vitamin with folic acid, stop stressing!
-These mutations do cause lower levels of methylfolate, but through supplementation and the natural folates provided in your diet, you’re likely getting sufficient quantities.
 However, you should always ask your doctor about any concerns or questions, especially if you’ve already had a child with NTD.
 Everyones medical history is different, and your doctor can give you their personal insights on folic acid and methylfolate to direct you to what is best for you!

 It’s recommended to consume 400mcg of Dietary Folate Equivalents (DFE) at least 1 month before pregnancy, but ideally 3 months before pregnancy.